cunybpl/nycet_pnp/src/content/guides/soos/airside-economizing.md

 title: Airside Economizing
 type: soo
 layout: guide
-excerpt: The goal of economizing is to use less energy to meet the cooling load.
-The AHU draws in outdoor air when the outdoor air temperature and humidity are in a range to allow it to cool interior spaces.
+excerpt: Uses outdoor air to cool a facility instead of the chilled water plant, or direct expansion cooling in an air handling unit, when the outdoor air temperature meets certain criteria, as described in the NYC Energy Conservation Code.
 soo_id: 9
 thumbnail_image: "/images/hero/measurement-guide-thumb-placeholder.jpg"
 associated_components: